andy-byers/CalicoDB/README.md

 mkdir -p build && cd ./build
 ```

-to set up an out-of-source build.
-Then
+followed by
 ```bash
 cmake -DCMAKE_BUILD_TYPE=RelWithAssertions .. && cmake --build .
 ```

 to build the library and tests.
 Note that the tests must be built with assertions, hence the `RelWithAssertions`.
-To build the library in release mode, the last command would look like:
+To build the library in release mode without tests, the last command would look like:
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -DCALICO_BUILD_TESTS=Off .. && cmake --build .
 ```